akbargumbira/django-user-map/README.md

 =================

 Django User Map is a reusable django application for making community user's map.
-This app will rely on the current active auth user model and extend that model with OneToOne relationship.
+This app relies on the active auth user model and extend that model with OneToOne relationship.
 Users can add themselves on the map by providing some additional information: